freebasic/fbc/FreeBASIC/readme.txt

       and compiler improvements.

   o Bryan Stoeberl (b_stoeberl[at]yahoo.com):
-    - Translated the OpenGL Extensions header.
+    - Translated the OpenGL Extensions header (later replaced by the SWIG FB wrapper version).
     - Wrote the glext example at the examples/GL dir.

   o Claudio Tinivella (tinycla[at]yahoo.it):